Hardware acceleration: Emerging hardware architectures

 Greater RTL customization of hardware designs allows emerging architectures such as in-memory computing, transport triggered architectures (TTA) and networks-on-chip (NoC) to further benefit from increased locality of data to execution context, thereby reducing computing and communication latency between modules and functional units.

 Custom hardware is limited in parallel processing capability only by the area and logic blocks available on the integrated circuit die.
-Therefore, hardware is much more free to offer massive parallelism than software on general-purpose processors, offering a possibility of implementing the parallel random-access machine (PRAM) model.
+Therefore, hardware is much freer to offer massive parallelism than software on general-purpose processors, offering a possibility of implementing the parallel random-access machine (PRAM) model.

 It is common to build multicore and manycore processing units out of microprocessor IP core schematics on a single FPGA or ASIC.
 Similarly, specialized functional units can be composed in parallel, as in digital signal processing, without being embedded in a processor IP core.
 Therefore, hardware acceleration is often employed for repetitive, fixed tasks involving little conditional branching, especially on large amounts of data.
 This is how Nvidia's CUDA line of GPUs are implemented.